chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 * Idempotent: Only take action if required
 * Convergent: Takes care of itself

+.notes Each of these topics is discussed in greater detail.

 # Declarative Resources

 You configure systems with Chef by writing self-documenting code.
 This code is lists of *Resources* that configure the system to do its job.

 Chef manages system resources with a declarative interface that abstracts the details.

     @@@ruby
     package "bash" do
       action :install
     end

 .notes This is the equivalent to the command `apt-get install bash` or `yum install bash`.

 # Idempotent Actions

 Chef Resources have *Providers* that take idempotent action to configure the resource, but only if it needs to change.

     INFO: Processing package[apache2] action install (apache2::default line 20)
     DEBUG: package[apache2] checking package status for apache2